openworm/owmeta/README.md

-Syntactical constructs in PyOpenWorm reflect the structure of the corresponding biological knowledge-base rather than in the programming domain of the underlying technologies.
+Syntactical constructs in PyOpenWorm reflect the structure of the corresponding biological knowledge-base rather than the programming domain of the underlying technologies.
 Wherever possible, pure Python libraries or those with few compilation requirements are used.

 Relationship to ChannelWorm